bagdeabhishek/bagdeabhishek.github.io/musings/30-fps-vs-60-fps-cinematic-look/index.md

 - Traditionalists argue that increased fidelity can work against dramatic stylization by making the image feel less authored and more literal.

 What evidence would change the conclusion:
-- Stronger cross-cultural preference studies showing a stable viewer preference for 60 fps narrative drama would weaken the “lower cadence feels more cinematic” claim.
+- Stronger cross-cultural preference studies showing a stable viewer preference for 60 fps narrative drama would weaken the "lower cadence feels more cinematic" claim.
 - More ecologically valid studies separating native frame rate from TV interpolation would help isolate which complaints are about source cadence versus display processing.

 ## Practical Takeaways
 - If you want classic narrative film feel, start with 24/25/30 fps and keep shutter, movement, and display settings disciplined.
 - If you want motion clarity, detailed action, or flexibility for slow motion, 60 fps is often the better engineering choice.
 - Judge footage with motion smoothing disabled before blaming the source frame rate.
-- Treat “cinematic” as a creative target, not as a synonym for maximum temporal fidelity.
+- Treat "cinematic" as a creative target, not as a synonym for maximum temporal fidelity.

 ## References
 1. [Andrew B. Watson (2013), High Frame Rates and Human Vision: A View Through the Window of Visibility](https://hsi.arc.nasa.gov/publications/Watson-2013-SMPTEMotImag.pdf) — Primary; explains why frame rate changes the visibility of temporal artifacts.